TheDanielPBerry/Simple-Reverse-HTTP-Proxy/README.md

 If you want to refresh this config file, without restarting the proxy, navigate to this url using the REFRESH_PASSCODE setup in your ini:
 `http://localhost/refresh?passcode=abc123`

-## Possible Applications
+## Possible Applications and Iterations
-- One process forwards requests to docker containers running on other ports
+- Forwards requests to multiple docker containers running on other ports
-- Forward requests to other hosts in the same network
+- Forward requests to other hosts in the same network(With some modification)
-- Require authentication for certain routes but not others
+- Require authentication for certain routes but not others(With some modification)